rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 # Problem Statement
 The question can be found at [leetcode palindrome number problem](https://leetcode.com/problems/palindrome-number/).

-The problem states that we need to determine if a given integer is a palindrome.
+The problem states that we need to determine if a given *integer* is a palindrome.

 # Constraints and challenges

-* We need to take the sign of number into account while solving the problem. -2 is not a palindrome as 2- is not equal to -2.
+* We need to take the sign of number into account while solving the problem. **-2 is not a palindrome as 2- is not equal to -2**.

 # Solutions
  We will discuss three solutions in this article and compare their time & space complexities.